thymikee/jest-preset-angular/README.md

 ## Integrating with @netbasal/spectator

 `@netbasal/spectator` is a extra library written to provide extra testing APIs to Angular, similar to Enzyme with React.
-To use `@netbasal/spectator` with Jest and this preset, first you need to install it following the instruction from its repository.
+To use `@netbasal/spectator` with `jest` and this preset, first you need to install it following the instruction from its repository.
 The repository can be found here: https://github.com/NetanelBasal/spectator

-After installing it, you need to provide extra typing declaration to Jest namespace because the repo only provides typing declaration for jasmine namespace.
-You need to add this to your `typings.d.ts`
+After installing it, you need to provide extra typing declaration to `jest` namespace because the repo only provides typing declaration for `jasmine` namespace.
+You need to add the following codes to your `typings.d.ts`

 ```
 declare namespace jest {